FAQ: How to manage Windows 10 updates | ZDNet

 Windows 10 tip: Hide unwanted drivers in Windows Update

 More update questions?
-Leave them in the comments or, better yet, send me an email using the contact form on my bio.
+Send me an email using the contact form on my bio.
 (Click the envelope icon.)

 Join Discussion

-Note: This article has been updated multiple times since its initial publication.
-The most recent update was September 5, 2019, and includes details about important changes that were effective with version 1903.